ronheywood/opencv/README.md

 but then improves once it starts to track using the object tracker algorithm.

 I didn't investigate the issues around what to do if it loses sight of the golf ball - which happens if you move it quite fast, or obscure it.

-I'm not anticipating trying to use live video for anything practical - I'll probably start with analyising two still frames - and to get round the high speed photography issue it'll probably be flash duration exposure
-(I think the GC2 uses this technique)

 # Current work in progress
 I'm investigating how to identify features of the golf ball so we can make decisions about how it's rotating - we'll need to do this to calculate spin and spin axis, as well as launch angle and ball speed